Reading: 4 mins

-- A feature phone focuses on calls, text messages, and simple use, with few digital distractions.
+- A dumbphone favors calls, texts and simple use, with few digital distractions.

-- Models like the Nokia, Doro, and Light Phone focus on battery life, physical keyboards, and digital minimalism.
+- Models like Nokia, Doro or Light Phone focus on autonomy, the physical keyboard and digital minimalism.

-- Their main drawback remains limited access to apps, geolocation, and parental control tools.
+- Their main disadvantage remains limited access to applications, geolocation and parental control tools.

-- NEOW Kids offers a middle ground: a secure smartphone designed for children, striking a balance between meaningful freedom and a reassuring framework.
+- NEOW Kids offers an intermediate alternative: a secure smartphone designed for children, between useful freedom and a reassuring framework.

-The resurgence of the dumbphone is piquing the interest of more and more families.
-Faced with rising screen time and heavy smartphone use, some parents are considering switching their children back to a simpler phone.
+The return of the dumbphone is intriguing more and more families.
+Faced with the increase in screen time and intensive use of smartphones, some parents are considering a return to a simpler phone for their children.

-Between digital minimalism and the desire to better monitor usage, the dumbphone is emerging as an alternative to the smartphone… but is it really the best solution?
+Between digital minimalism and the desire to better regulate uses, the dumb phone stands out as an alternative to the smartphone... but is it really the best solution?

-A dumb phone (often equated with a basic cell phone) is a mobile phone designed for essential functions: calls and text messages.
-It differs from a feature phone, which may offer additional features (apps, limited internet access), whereas the dumb phone is intentionally designed for minimal use.
+A dumb phone (often compared to a basic cell phone) is a mobile phone designed for essential uses: calls and SMS.
+It differs from the Feature Phone, which can offer more functionalities (applications, limited access to the Internet), whereas the dumb phone favors deliberately minimal use.

 Unlike a smartphone, it offers: